Mar 18, 2024

 It can happen in any work environment, and the care industry is no different – staff may not feel like they are able to voice any wellbeing issues they might be having, or they may not feel comfortable about talking to their manager about any issues they might be having.
 This is why it’s so important to promote a positive work culture that is open, inclusive and supportive of wellbeing.
 For example, management can raise the awareness of wellbeing within the home by including the staff in decision-making when it comes to formal policies – allowing staff a significant say in how their wellbeing will be supported.

 A whole home approach also means that the notion of an overly top-down system of dialogue is avoided where possible.
-While it’s important that management should support staff and be open to discussions and adjustments for wellbeing issues, relevant training is a good idea for all members of staff so the signs of stress or mental health issues can be spotted, raised and supported.
+While it’s important that management should support staff and be open to discussions and adjustments for staff wellbeing issues, relevant training is a good idea for all members of staff so the signs of stress or mental health issues can be spotted, raised and supported.
 In this, all staff members can support each other, and everybody in the home, whether care staff or managers, can be equally part of a supportive and inclusive environment where everybody is looking out for everybody else.

 Benefits and career progression